Randall Craig Sumimoto

 A celebration of Randall's life will be held Saturday, Aug.
 1, at Darling-Fischer in Los Gatos.
 The service will begin at 11 a.m, with a reception to follow nearby at Double-D's Sports Grille, one of Randy's favorite hangouts.
 Attire is whatever you choose to wear.
 Team gear -- Warriors, A's, or Raiders -- isn't merely approved but strongly encouraged by the family.

-Published in San Jose Mercury News/San Mateo County Times on Jul.
+Published by San Jose Mercury News/San Mateo County Times on Jul.
 12, 2015.